 Businesses in California that sell tangible personal property in the state are liable for the collection of sales tax and must apply to the Board of Equalization for a seller’s permit for each location in the state.
 If a business changes ownership or business locations, it must obtain a new permit.

 Sales and use taxes are overseen by the California Board of Equalization (BOE).
-For a complete, current list of tax rates by county and city, businesses should obtain a copy of BOE Pamphlet No. 71, California City and County Sales Use Tax Rates.
-Copies are available from any BOE office listed at the end of this section, or at the website: http://www.boe.ca.gov/sutax/pam71.htm.
+For a complete, current list of tax rates by county and city, businesses should visit California City and County Sales Use Tax Rates.

 NOTE: There is no federal sales tax, use tax or value-added tax.

-Sales and use tax pertaining to interstate and foreign commerce is discussed in the publication, Board of Equalization Sales and Use Tax Regulation No. 1620, Interstate and Foreign Commerce, which can be obtained from the BOE or at the website: http://www.boe.ca.gov/pdf/reg1620.pdf.
+Sales and use tax pertaining to interstate and foreign commerce is discussed in the publication, Board of Equalization Sales and Use Tax Regulation No. 1620, Interstate and Foreign Commerce.

 Detailed information about sales tax can be obtained from: